Katello/katello.org/docs/upgrade/index.md

 The installer with the --upgrade flag will run the right database migrations for all component services, as well as adjusting the configuration to reflect what's new in Katello {{ site.version }}

 ```
-# katello-installer --upgrade
+# foreman-installer --scenario katello --upgrade
 ```

 **Congratulations!
 You have now successfully upgraded your Katello to {% if site.version %}{{ site.version }} For a rundown of what was added, please see [release notes](/docs/{{ site.version }}/release_notes/release_notes.html).{% else %}the latest nightly{% endif %}!**

-If for any reason, the above steps failed, please review /var/log/katello-installer/katello-installer.log -- if any of the "Upgrade step" tasks failed, you may try to run them manaully below to aid in troubleshooting.
+If for any reason, the above steps failed, please review /var/log/foreman-installer/katello.log -- if any of the "Upgrade step" tasks failed, you may try to run them manaully below to aid in troubleshooting.

 ## Manual Steps